tryton/tryton/modules/web_shop_shopify/doc/usage.rst

 First you must create a new `custom app
 <https://help.shopify.com/en/manual/apps/app-types>`_ for your Shopify store
-with, as a minimum, the following permissions:
+with, as a minimum, the :guilabel:`Admin API access scopes`:

+   * Assigned fulfillment: Read and write

    * Fulfillment services: Read and write

    * Inventory: Read and write

+   * Merchant-managed fulfillment orders: Read and write

    * Orders: Read and write

    * Product listings: Read and write

    * Products: Read and write

-   * Assigned fulfillment: Read and write

-   * Merchant-managed fulfillment orders: Read and write

 You also need to copy the password that is generated.